kubernetes-sigs/external-dns/README.md

 * Add another Service to create more DNS records.
 * Remove Services to clean up your managed zone.

-The [tutorials](docs/tutorials) section contains examples, including Ingress resources, and shows you how to set up ExternalDNS in different environments such as other cloud providers and alternative ingress controllers.
+The [tutorials](docs/tutorials) section contains examples, including Ingress resources, and shows you how to set up ExternalDNS in different environments such as other cloud providers and alternative Ingress controllers.

 # Roadmap